GReAT: A Graph Regularized Adversarial Training Method

 Despite their significant success, deep learning models are known to be vulnerable to adversarial examples.
 These examples are created by adding small, carefully chosen perturbations to the input data.
-The perturbed data remains visually similar to the original data but is misclassified by the model~\cite{harnesing, carlini17, nguyen2015deep}.
+The perturbed data remain visually similar to the original data, but are misclassified by the model~\cite{harnesing, carlini17, nguyen2015deep}.
 The existence of adversarial examples has drawn significant attention to the machine-learning community.
 Showing the vulnerabilities of machine learning algorithms has opened critical research areas in the attack and robustness areas.
 Studies have shown that adversarial attacks are highly effective on many existing AI systems, especially on image classification tasks;~\cite{szegedy2014intriguing,Biggio_2018,carlini17,moosavidezfooli2016deepfool,sharif,kurakin16,eykholt2018robust,ecoba}.
 For instance, \cite{szegedy2014intriguing} show that even small perturbations in input testing images can significantly change the classification accuracy.

-\cite{harnesing} attempts to explain the existence of adversarial examples and proposes one of the first efficient attack algorithms in white--box settings. \cite{madry2019deep} proposed projected gradient descent (PGD) as a universal first-order adversarial attack.
+The authors of \cite{harnesing} attempt to explain the existence of adversarial examples and proposes one of the first efficient attack algorithms in white--box settings. \cite{madry2019deep} proposed projected gradient descent (PGD) as a universal first-order adversarial attack.
 They stated that network architecture and capacity play a significant role in adversarial robustness.
-Notable other popular adversarial attack methods are the Carlini-Wagner Attack (CW)~\cite{carlini2017towards}, Basic Iterative Method (BIM)~\cite{kurakin2016adversarial}, and Momentum Iterative Attack~\cite{papernot2016limitations}. \cite{transfer} show the transferability of black-box attacks among different ML models.
+Notable other popular adversarial attack methods are the Carlini-Wagner Attack (CW)~\cite{carlini17}, Basic Iterative Method (BIM)~\cite{kurakin16}, and Momentum Iterative Attack~\cite{papernot2016limitations}. \cite{transfer} show the transferability of black-box attacks among different ML models.